ShehabAhmedSayem/Rosalind-Chapterwise/README.md

 # Solutions of Rosalind's Problem

-Solutions of computational tasks from http://rosalind.info relates to bioinformatics chapterwise.
+Chapterwise solutions of computational tasks from http://rosalind.info related to bioinformatics.